VectorInstitute/.github/profile/README.md

 ## What We Build

-At Vector Institute, our open-source contributions aim to bridge the gap between theoretical research and practical application of AI.
+Our open-source contributions aim to bridge the gap between theoretical research and practical application of AI.
 We build tools, MVPs, reference implementations and educational resources that empower researchers, developers, and organizations to innovate and solve real-world problems with AI.
 Our projects span various domains and are designed to be accessible, adaptable, and impactful.